Stocks jump worldwide as Bank of Japan rate goes negative

 Euro zone bond yields tumbled, with German yields set for their biggest monthly fall in two years following the BOJ's surprise move.
 U.S. Treasury yields fell to four-month lows.

-Germany's 10-year Bund yield DE10YT=TWEB fell 7 basis points to 0.26 percent, its lowest since last April.
+Germany's 10-year Bund yield fell 6.5 basis points to 0.26 percent, its lowest since late last April.
 The 37-basis-point decline in January was its biggest monthly drop since May 2012.

-Two-year German yields DE2YT=TWEB fell 4 basis points to a new record low at minus 0.487 percent.
-The BOJ move cemented expectations for further ECB stimulus.

-The euro EUR= fell to a session low against the dollar after the U.S. GDP report, dropping 0.96 percent to $1.0832.
+The euro fell to a session low against the dollar after the U.S. GDP report, dropping 1.0 percent to $1.0828.

-The dollar index .DXY, tracking the dollar against a basket of major currencies, rose 1.05 percent to 99.549.
+The dollar index, tracking the dollar against a basket of major currencies, rose 1.1 percent to 99.594.

 Oil hit $35 a barrel, marking a gain of about 25 percent from 12-year lows seen earlier in January, on prospects that a deal between major exporters to cut production could help reduce one of the worst oil gluts in history.